Exercise Summer Pulse

 Summer Pulse 2004 (SP04) was the codename for a worldwide surge deployment that served as the first full-scale test of the United States Navy's then-new Fleet Response Plan (FRP).
-During Summer Pulse 2004, a total of seven carrier strike groups were underway at the same time in five different theaters of operations.
+During Summer Pulse 2004, a total of seven carrier strike groups were underway at the same time in five different Numbered fleet areas of responsibility.
 This number of underway carrier strike groups had not been matched since the six carrier battle groups deployed during Operation Desert Storm.
 In addition to the carriers, the Navy also deployed 17 submarines and one submarine tender.

 The FRP was designed to allow the Navy to provide up to seven carrier strike groups (CSG) to support any contingency worldwide in 30 days.
 The plan allowed for two more CSGs to be ready within three months to reinforce or relieve the forces initially deployed.
 This allows for a continuous presence and the ability to swiftly respond to different crisis situations.
 Summer Pulse 2004 also allowed the U.S. Navy to exercise the logistics and shore infrastructure needed to execute a large-scale surge operation, as well as the operational concepts in its Sea Power 21 strategy.

 During Summer Pulse 2004, U.S. naval forces participated in over 13 individual military exercises involving more than 23 allies and coalition partners, as well as other branches of the U.S. Armed Forces, while operating in the Atlantic and Pacific Oceans; the Arabian, Baltic, Mediterranean, North and Red Seas; and the Sea of Japan and Persian Gulf.

 Background

-Developing upon the lessons learned from Operation Iraqi Freedom and the global war on terrorism, the U.S. Navy introduced the Fleet Response Plan in 2003.
+Developing upon the lessons learned from the 2003 invasion of Iraq and the War on terrorism, the U.S. Navy introduced the Fleet Response Plan in 2003.
 The FRP was described as a new concept of planning and organizing fleet assets for deployment that replaced the 18-month Inter-Deployment Readiness Cycle used during the Cold War.
 The objective of the FRP was to provide six aircraft carrier strike groups that can be deployed or be ready to deploy within 30 days and another two aircraft carrier strike groups ready to deploy within 90 days.
-During his meeting with the Navy Times editorial board, Chief of Naval Operations Admiral Vern Clark (pictured) summarized the objective of the Fleet Response Plan by noting:
+Chief of Naval Operations Admiral Vern Clark (pictured) summarized the objective of the Fleet Response Plan by noting: